Enrisox/DevOps-CI-CD-Lab-Jenkins-Terraform-Ansible/docs/step5_Prometheus_and_Grafana.md

-**Grafana: Visualization & Observability Layer** Grafana is a multi-platform open-source analytics and interactive visualization web application.
+**Grafana: Visualization & Observability Layer** **Grafana** is a multi-platform open-source analytics and interactive visualization web application.

-- Data Source Integration: It does not store data.
+- **Data Source Integration**: It does not store data.
 It connects to backends like Prometheus, InfluxDB, or Elasticsearch via a Data Source plugin.
-- Query Mapping: It sends PromQL queries to Prometheus, receives the raw time-series data, and renders it into Panels (Graphs, Gauges, Heatmaps).
+- **Query Mapping**: It sends PromQL queries to Prometheus, receives the raw time-series data, and renders it into panels (Graphs, Gauges, Heatmaps).
-- Dashboarding: It provides a unified UI to build complex dashboards that correlate data from multiple sources.
+- **Dashboarding**: It provides a unified UI to build complex dashboards that correlate data from multiple sources.

 **It handles the presentation layer and user interface for observability.**

 To monitor the health of my infrastructure, I organized the setup as follows:

 - **VM Jenkins**: This is my "Command Center."
-Here, I will run **Prometheus** (the time-series database for metrics) and Grafana (the dashboard for visualization).
+Here, I will run **Prometheus** (the time-series database for metrics) and **Grafana**.
 - **VM Runtime**: This is the "Source" I will install a container called **node-exporter** here, which monitors CPU, RAM, and Network usage.

 ## Installing the "Sensor" on the Runtime VM via Ansible

-I am performing these steps from my PC Host using the (WSL)Ubuntu terminal, which acts as my Ansible Control Node.
+I am performing these steps from my main desktop PC using the (WSL)Ubuntu terminal I've previously installed, which acts as my **Ansible control node**. <br> An Ansible Control Node is the machine where Ansible is installed and from which you run Ansible commands (like ansible and ansible-playbook) to manage other machines.

-First, I created a new playbook:
+**1. First, I created a new playbook:**
 ```yaml
 nano playbooks/monitoring.yml.
 ```